ory/docs/docs/docs/ecosystem/deployment.md

 ### SQL (persistent)

-All Ory projects support PostgreSQL and MySQL as first-class citizens.
+All Ory projects support PostgreSQL, MySQL, SQLite and CockroachDB as first-class citizens.

-Ory Hydra additionally supports CockroachDB.

-Ory Kratos additionally supports SQLite.

 ##### SQLite